Elizabeth Small1,2,3

 Census/Where lived/Occupations

-Elizabeth Small appeared on the census of 1841 in Kelso, ROX, SCT, in the household of Thomas Small and Elizabeth Blakie.8 Elizabeth Small was still living in Kelso, ROX, SCT, in Feb 1872 when she married Robert, her occupation being given as a dom. servant.3
+Elizabeth Small appeared on the census of 1841 Kelso, ROX, SCT, in the household of Thomas Small and Elizabeth Blakie.8 Elizabeth Small was still living Kelso, ROX, in Feb 1872 when she married Robert, her occupation being given as a dom. servant.3

 Family